matthewsides/Networking/README.md

 dns (domain name system) -  converts domain names to ip addressess and vice versa (ip addressess to domain names) ask parent dns if dont know (6-7 route dns systems in the world) information constantly updated

+To communicate, the computers must have a common language, and they must follow rules so that both the client and the server know what to expect.
+The language and rules of communication are defined in a communications protocol.
+All client-server protocols operate in the application layer.
+The application layer protocol defines the basic patterns of the dialogue.
+To formalize the data exchange even further, the server may implement an application programming interface (API).[3]
+The API is an abstraction layer for accessing a service.
+By restricting communication to a specific content format, it facilitates parsing.
+By abstracting access, it facilitates cross-platform data exchange.